TylerLeonhardt/SecretManagement.LastPass/README.md

 Name of the vault to be unregistered.

 ### Connect-LastPass
-Initiate connection to the LastPass account.
+Connect the user to LastPass account.

 #### Parameters
 ##### Vault
-Name of the vault to connect against.
+Name of the vault to connect to.

 ##### Username
 Username to connect with.